Best Practices for Registering Onchain AI Agents

 The checklist

-If you minted today and want to be discoverable by tomorrow, in order:
+If you want a newly minted agent to be discoverable, do this in order:

 Where else to list